ENSpunks/ENSLikeProtocol/README.md

 - **`Creating ENS ❤️ Records` :**

    Users can manage (create and delete) gas free ❤️ ENS records [❤️: content link]  on a user friendly UI the user can access decentrally on their own subdomain decentralized website ❤️.<user>.eth.limo.

 - **`The ❤️ Social Graph` :**

   ENS users will be able to search ENS names and view their ❤️ ENS records through the UI.
 However, the ❤️  social graph will be open and interoperable with other protocols such as Ethereum Follow Protcol (EFP).

 ### PAST EXPERIENCE WORKING ON ENS
-ENSpunks.eth has been part of the ENS ecosystem for several years, including:
+ENSpunks.eth has experimented in the ENS ecosystem for several years, including:

 #### `Searchd.eth`
 [Searchd.eth](https://searchd.eth.limo), fromerly [Geocities.eth](https://geocities.eth.limo), a .eth website search engine and general resource for ENS users.